-But John's role was critical.
-To prepare the way for the coming of the Lord.
-To preach and to teach and to whet the people's appetite for Someone much greater.
+But John's role in the story of salvation was crucial: preparing the way for the coming of the Lord.
+To preach, teach, and whet the people's appetite for Someone much greater.
 John's ministry set the stage for Jesus' arrival and made it possible for Jesus to attract spiritually-hungry crowds and to build on John's prophetic message.

 You see, John didn't get to talk much about the gentle grace and mercy of God's love.
 He was called to a fiery ministry of justice and wrath and confrontation.
 He lived a tough lifestyle, and he had some rough enemies.